Chocolate Choux Buns

 To make the choux pastry, you are going to need to 'shoot' the flour quickly into the water and melted butter, so begin by cutting out a square of baking parchment, fold to make a crease, then open it out again.
 Sift the flour straight on to the square of parchment and add the sugar.
 Next, put 5 fl oz (150 ml) of cold water in a medium saucepan, together with the pieces of butter, then place the saucepan over a moderate heat and stir with a wooden spoon.
 As soon as the butter has melted and the mixture comes up to the boil, turn off the heat immediately, as too much boiling will evaporate some of the water.

 Then tip in the flour – all in one go – with one hand, while you beat the mixture vigorously with the other.
 You can do this with a wooden spoon, although an electric hand whisk will save you lots of energy.
 Beat until you have a smooth ball of paste that has left the sides of the saucepan clean – this will probably take less than a minute.
 Then beat in the beaten eggs – a little at a time, mixing in each addition thoroughly before adding the next – until you have a smooth, glossy paste.

+They are best made and eaten on the day but if you want to get ahead you and make, cool and freeze but they will go soft but they can be crisped up in the oven (from frozen) before you fill them.
 Then keeping the heat at its lowest, allow the chocolate to melt slowly - it should take about 5 minutes to become smooth and glossy.
 Then remove it from the heat, give it a good stir and leave to cool for 2-3 minutes.
 Next, stir the crème fraîche into the chocolate and spread some of the topping over each bun and finally, sprinkle with chopped hazelnuts.